Klosmi/WP-dev/WPDevNotes.md

 **Explaining `export default` and namespace**:

-- `export` keyword:
+- `export` keyword (for multiple exports):
-	By default, data is only available in the file it’s in.
+	By default, data is only available within the file it’s in.
 We use export to make it accessible in other files.
-For example, we're exporting the `Page()` function here.

-- `default` keyword:
-	It helps us organize code by creating a **namespace**, like a folder for data.
-Just like we store movies, music, and photos in separate folders, we can organize functions and variables in different namespaces.
-	When we only need one function from a file, `default` makes that easier.
-A file can export multiple values, each in its own namespace.
+For example, we can export multiple functions or variables from a file.
 Think of a namespace as a virtual organizer for code.

+- `default` keyword (for a single export):
+	The `default` keyword helps organize code by creating a *namespace* for a single value.
+It's like a folder on our computer where we store files (text, PDFs, etc.).
+We can store different files (or pieces of data) inside that folder.
+When we only need **one function or value** from a file, we use `default` to assign it to a "default container."
+This allows us to import it easily with any name.
+If we need to export multiple values, we use named exports.

 <br>